 It’s also worth mentioning the Intelligent Mode, designed to tweak the picture and sound based on your room and the content you’re playing.
 We’d recommend you delve into the menus and switch the picture element (Adaptive Brightness) off.

-But last year’s Q9FN sounded a little more direct and immediate, and neither TV is up there with the current wave of audio-enhanced TVs, such as Sony’s vibrating AF9, Philips’ B&W-fettled OLED903 or Panasonic’s Technics-tuned FZ952.
+But last year’s Q9FN sounded a little more direct and immediate, and neither TV is up there with the current wave of audio-enhanced TVs, such as Sony’s vibrating AG9, LG's E9 or Panasonic’s GZ950B.

-Samsung’s case against the likes of the Philips and Panasonic, which have full, integrated soundbars, is that if you want better sound from the Q90R you can add one of its own soundbars, space for which is incorporated in the design.
+Samsung’s reasoning is that if you want better sound from the Q90R you can add one of its own soundbars, space for which is incorporated in the design.
 It’s a reasonable argument, but there are plenty of people who want a telly that both looks and sounds great, without the hassle of a separate box.

 In terms of physical connections, the Q90R has a typical selection of four HDMIs, three USBs, ethernet, aerial, satellite and optical out.
 The HDMIs aren’t officially 2.1 certified, but Samsung says the hardware is more or less there and 2.1-style features such as Variable Refresh Rate are already enabled.
-There’s even the possibility of a software update to make HDMI 2.1 official, but that's not certain.
+There’s even the possibility of a later software update to make HDMI 2.1 official, but that's not certain.
+The HDMI connections on LG's 2019 OLEDs, meanwhile, are fully 2.1-certified.

 Samsung’s TV operating system is already one of the best around – fast, fluid and intuitive, and majoring on getting you to what you want to watch as quickly as possible.
 The app selection is second-to-none.
-Netflix and Amazon are of course present in their full 4K HDR forms (the latter in HDR10+), as is Rakuten.
-BBC iPlayer, ITV Hub, All 4 and Demand 5 are all on board, too, as are Now TV and Google Play Movies & TV.
+Netflix and Amazon are of course present in their full 4K HDR forms (the latter in HDR10+), as are Hulu, HBO Now and Google Play Movies & TV.

 The big news is that Apple’s TV app is also now on board, bringing the biggest and best selection of streamable 4K HDR films around.